cuixj19/CASTLE/README.md

     pip install castle

 ## Tutorial
-We also provide a [quick-start notebook](https://github.com/cuixj19/CASTLE/blob/main/demo.ipynb) for the training, evaluation, visualization and feature spectrum of CASTLE.
+We provide a [quick-start notebook](https://github.com/cuixj19/CASTLE/blob/main/demo.ipynb) for the training, evaluation, visualization and feature spectrum of CASTLE, and a [quick-start notebook](https://github.com/cuixj19/CASTLE/blob/main/prepare_data.ipynb) for the preparation of h5ad-formatted file.

 ### Input
 * h5ad file